 o Large quantities of dry chemicals should be gently brushed off the animal.
 Water may activate some dry chemicals.
 Once chemicals are removed, flush the burn with large amounts of cool, running water.

 o Apply an ice pack for 15-20 minutes.
 Do not place an ice pack directly on the skin.
 Wrap the ice pack in a light towel or cover.

 o Do not apply ointment or other substances to the burn.

 o Wrap the burned area in a non-stick bandage and call your veterinarian.

-Take from your Protect life first aid kit a pair of disposable gloves to prevent cross contamination, the disposable cold compress which can be used in a matter of seconds to help alleviate the pain and afterwards apply the first aid non-adherent pad, which will not stick to the wound, nor leave residue inside the wound bed.
+Take from your Protect life first aid kit a pair of disposable gloves to prevent cross-contamination, the disposable cold compress which can be used in a matter of seconds to help alleviate the pain and afterward apply the first aid non-adherent pad, which will not stick to the wound, nor leave residue inside the wound bed.